 At the federal level, animal cruelty is governed by Sections 444 to 447 of the Criminal Code of Canada.
 In 1999, Justice Minister Anne McLellan tabled Bill C-17, a bill designed to modernize and improve those sections of the Criminal Code.
 In the ensuing 10 years, Animal Alliance lobbied the federal government to adopt protective animal cruelty laws and worked with other animal protection organizations to pressure the government.
 Minister McLellan’s bill died on the order paper when an election was called, and similar government bills were reintroduced multiple times, but failed to become law due to prorogations and elections.
 Sections 444 to 447 of the Criminal Code of Canada remain outdated and insufficient to protect animals subjected to abuse and cruelty.

-Thankfully, MP Nathaniel Erskine-Smith has introduced a private member’s bill, Bill C-246.
-The bill will consolidate three previous pieces of legislation related to animal welfare:
+MP Nathaniel Erskine-Smith introduced a private member’s bill, Bill C-246 but it was defeated in 2016.
+The bill would have consolidated three previous pieces of legislation related to animal welfare:

 - Ban the importation of shark fins that have been removed from a shark carcass.

 - Strengthen and modernize the Criminal Code’s existing animal cruelty offences.